tierxdcs/tx-peoplehub/DEPLOY.md

 ## Smoke test (before announcing)

-- [ ] SuperAdmin login works end-to-end (exercises CORS + cross-site cookie).
+- [ ] SuperAdmin login works end-to-end (exercises CORS + the refresh cookie).
 - [ ] HR onboarding: create employee → grant access → new employee logs in.
 - [ ] Encrypted fields are actually ciphertext in the staging DB (don't assume `ENCRYPTION_KEY` was picked up just because the deploy succeeded — inspect a row).
 - [ ] Leave: request → approval → balance deduction.
 - [ ] Cross-vertical onboarding (HR onboards someone into Sales) works in staging, not just locally.
 - [ ] Payroll employee-facing payslip route stays gated (`NEXT_PUBLIC_PAYSLIPS_ENABLED=false`).
 - [ ] Refresh-token flow: log in, let the access token expire (or force it), confirm silent refresh rather than a forced re-login.
-(This is the real cross-site-cookie test.)
+(This is the real refresh-cookie test — run it in **desktop Chrome and on a real iPhone**.
+Chrome will pass even with a cross-domain API; Safari only passes once the API is on the same registrable domain as the frontend.
+See the same-domain section above.)
 - [ ] Sales pipeline: Lead → Opportunity → Bid → Order.
 - [ ] Bid/No-Bid gate: `POST /bids` blocked with no assessment → submit → reject w/ comment (as Sales Head) → still blocked → resubmit → approve → bid creation now succeeds.
 - [ ] The 8 seeded assessment questions actually appear in the submit form (verify the seed ran against staging, don't assume).